By exercising the propinquity effect, we can draw closer to those around us and the Savior and make the world a better place.

 Never underestimate the value of good, righteous friends and mentors.
 Lifelong friendship with people like these will bless our lives immeasurably.

 Beth Vaughan Cole teaches that friendship is one of the greatest blessings we can have.
 Friends provide comfort and counsel and help us feel loved.

 Peter M. Johnson shares how the power of faith, family, and friendship helped him develop his testimony.
 These three things bring about happiness and peace.

 There is a big difference between liking to accomplish something and doing it—a big difference.

 After losing a home and all their possessions—twice—this family learned that as long as you have family, good friends, and the gospel, you have everything.

 When we think of people in terms of "them and us," we fail to love individuals.
 The Savior shows us how to love His children rather than judge a label.

-At BYU, we are part of a community of mutual responsibility.
-We have a duty to look after one another, to be a friend, and to protect honor and integrity.
+At BYU, we are a community of love and have a duty to look after one another, to be a friend, and to protect honor and integrity.

 Life may seem unfair and unsatisfactory to the lonely and misunderstood, but purpose can be found through faith, repentance, obedience, and service.

 Nonindustrial peoples rely on societal kinship, while industrial people rely on contractual relationships.
 Religion helps us return to a foundation of genealogy.